SotirisTouliopoulos/dingo/README.md

 - Zero-flux reactions: cannot carry a flux while maintaining at least 90% of the maximum growth rate.
 - Metabolically less-efficient reactions: require a reduction in growth rate if used.

-Example of calling the `reduce` function of the `PreProcess` class to the E.coli core model:
+Example of using the `reduce` function of the `PreProcess` class on the E. coli core model:

 ```python
 cobra_model = load_json_model("ext_data/e_coli_core.json")